Protect Surprise & West Valley from a 700 MW Gas Power Plant

 Read the analyses →These articles draw exclusively from permit documents, published science, and public records.
 Everything is cited and sourced.
 Best-case assumptions are applied throughout in the developer's favor.
 The facts speak for themselves.

-Everything a Surprise-area resident needs to understand before the Board of Supervisors votes on May 6.
-The basics, the key findings, the business model, and what you can do.
+Everything a Surprise-area resident needs to understand about Project Baccara.
+The basics, the key findings, the business model, and what comes next at the remaining gates.
 Shareable.

 Read the analysis →A 45-page operational noise study was filed with the Military Compatibility Permit application in October 2025, prepared by a firm retained by the developer.
 The study models only continuous full-load operation.
 It measures ambient noise over a single day in August.
 Every methodological choice moves the result in the same direction.